dartoos-dev/json_cache/README.md

 like the [sharable_preferences](https://pub.dev/packages/shared_preferences) and [localstorage](https://pub.dev/packages/localstorage) packages.

-The ultimate goal of this package is to unify Flutter's main local caching packages into an elegant caching API.
+Therefore, this package aims to unify most of Flutter's local caching packages into an elegant caching API.

 **Why Json?**